looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/OpenGLES/OpenGL ES Programming Guide - 翻译.md

 >
 > 1. Create a [CAEAGLLayer](https://developer.apple.com/documentation/quartzcore/caeagllayer) object and configure its properties.
 >
->    For optimal performance, set the value of the layer’s [opaque](https://developer.apple.com/documentation/quartzcore/calayer/1410763-isopaque) property to YES.
+>    For optimal performance, set the value of the layer’s [opaque](https://developer.apple.com/documentation/quartzcore/calayer/1410763-isopaque) property to `YES`.
 See [Be Aware of Core Animation Compositing Performance](https://developer.apple.com/library/archive/documentation/3DDrawing/Conceptual/OpenGLES_ProgrammingGuide/Performance/Performance.html#//apple_ref/doc/uid/TP40008793-CH105-SW8).
 >
->     Optionally, configure the surface properties of the rendering surface by assigning a new dictionary of values to the [drawableProperties](https://developer.apple.com/documentation/quartzcore/caeagllayer/1805302-drawableproperties) property of the CAEAGLLayer object.
+>     Optionally, configure the surface properties of the rendering surface by assigning a new dictionary of values to the [drawableProperties](https://developer.apple.com/documentation/quartzcore/caeagllayer/1805302-drawableproperties) property of the `CAEAGLLayer` object.
 You can specify the pixel format for the renderbuffer and specify whether the renderbuffer’s contents are discarded after they are sent to Core Animation.
 For a list of the permitted keys, see [EAGLDrawable Protocol Reference](https://developer.apple.com/documentation/opengles/eagldrawable).
 >
 > 2. Allocate an OpenGL ES context and make it the current context.
 See [Configuring OpenGL ES Contexts](https://developer.apple.com/library/archive/documentation/3DDrawing/Conceptual/OpenGLES_ProgrammingGuide/WorkingwithOpenGLESContexts/WorkingwithOpenGLESContexts.html#//apple_ref/doc/uid/TP40008793-CH2-SW1).
 >